epigraphy-info/epigraphy-info/meeting_pages/workshop_10.md

 ---

-### Financial Support
+### Ficial Support

 This section will be updated as additional support is confirmed.

 - **IDEA Funding for Early Career Scholars**: The International Digital Epigraphy Association (IDEA) will sponsor early career scholars presenting at the upcoming meeting.
 A total of €1,000 is available to be distributed among eligible applicants whose work aligns with IDEA’s mission of promoting digital methodologies in epigraphic research.
 The selection will be made by the IDEA Directorial Committee based on the relevance of the applicants’ research to the association’s aims.
 Awardees will be required to join IDEA and provide proof of attendance after the event to receive their grant.
 Applicants should send a short CV, the abstract of their paper or poster, and a cover letter explaining how their work fits IDEA’s goals to info@eagle-network.eu by 15 January 2026.
-For full details and updates, please visit the [EAGLE Portal](https://www.eagle-network.eu/financial-support-for-early-career-scholars-participating-in-the-next-epigraphy-info-event/).
+For full details and updates, please visit the [EAGLE Portal](https://www.eagle-network.eu/ficial-support-for-early-career-scholars-participating-in-the-next-epigraphy-info-event/).

 ---